-The Rosemount-based 34th Red Bull Infantry Division oversees the training and operations of ten National Guard brigades in six different states, a total of 25,000 soldiers.
-In Minnesota; the 1st Brigade Combat Team, 34th Combat Aviation Brigade, 84th Troop Command and the 347th Regional Support Group.
+The Rosemount-based 34th Red Bull Infantry Division oversees the training and operations of ten National Guard brigades.
+In Minnesota, the 1st Brigade Combat Team, 34th Combat Aviation Brigade, 84th Troop Command and the 347th Regional Support Group.
 Known as the Red Bulls, the 34th Infantry Division is capable of deploying its Main Command Post, Tactical Command Post, and Division Headquarters and Headquarters Battalion to provide command and control for Army brigades.

 The division also has an association with the

 38th Canadian Brigade Group of the Canadian Army's Land Force Western Area.

 The 34th Infantry Division continued to address the emerging challenges of cyber security and response, hosting the Star Signal Symposium - an event which included division and state computer specialists, signal officers and non-commissioned officers.
 The symposium emphasized the importance of defense on today's networks, the evolving role of cyber security and response towards threats that we could potentially face in the future.

 At Fort Leavenworth, Kan., the division conducted a week-long Mission Command Training Seminar.
 The seminar focused on current doctrine, decision-making activities and building relationships with participating units for the upcoming 2014 full-spectrum Warfighter Exercise.

 Personnel from the 34th Infantry Division also participated in Talisman Saber to collectively train within the U.S. Pacific Command Theater of Operations.
 Division Headquarters personnel focused on offensive and defensive operations while fostering relationships with I Corps, U.S. Army Pacific and the Australian Defense Forces.